anewton1998/draft-hdyd/draft-newton-how-do-you-do.md

 to layer HDYD in Activity Pub itself, making the integration of HDYD more seemless with that ecosystem.

+NOSTR is another environment similar to the Fediverse but with different goals.
+NOSTR uses cryptographic public keys as user identifiers.
+HDYD could be used in NOSTR to map NOSTR public keys to email addresses and other user identifiers.
+Additionally, a binding of HDYD to the NOSTR protocol could make exchange of user identifiers more seamless in that environment.

 Other environments, such as local area networks, may take parts of HDYD and use them with mDNS or Bluetooth to facilitate the discovery of Exchange Agents.
 The scenario being that a user with a smart phone containing both a User Agent